 Road freight transport statistics

-European road freight transport continued to grow, with an increase of 4.5 % between 2016 and 2017.
+European road freight transport continued to grow slowly, with an increase of 0.2 % between 2017 and 2018.

 Mining and quarrying products: almost a quarter of total tonnage

-In terms of tonnage, European road freight transport continued to increase in 2017 for the fourth consecutive year (2.8 % compared with 2016), reaching the highest value since 2013.
+In terms of tonnage, European road freight transport continued to increase in 2018 (1.3 % compared with 2017), reaching the highest value since 2014.

 Distance 150 to1 999 km recorded the highest rises